lmanul/424/index.md

 ### Section l.
 Annual Meetings.

-(a) Within sixty days after the earlier of (i) the ciosing of title to Units whose aggregate Common Interest exceeds fifty percent or (ii) two years from the Pirst Unit Closing, or such earlier time as Sponsor deems to be in the best interest of the parties the Sponsor shall call a special Unit Owners meeting for the purpose of electing a Board of Managers. .At such meeting the Board of Managers shall resign and a new Board shall be elected by the Unit Owners.
+(a) Within sixty days after the earlier of (i) the closing of title to Units whose aggregate Common Interest exceeds fifty percent or (ii) two years from the First Unit Closing, or such earlier time as Sponsor deems to be in the best interest of the parties the Sponsor shall call a special Unit Owners meeting for the purpose of electing a Board of Managers. .At such meeting the Board of Managers shall resign and a new Board shall be elected by the Unit Owners.